"Codependence is a form of Delayed Stress

 with each other and with life.

-Our homes, our sanctuaries, were not safe places.
+Our homes, our sanctuaries, were not safe

-impossible for them to parent us in a healthy way.
+so it was impossible for them to parent us in a healthy way.

-It is actually quite normal for most of us to
+It is actually quite normal for most of us

-have very few memories inside of our homes with our family members.
+to have very few memories inside of our homes with our family members.

 We may have memories of being alone in our homes, or memories outside of